This post is part of the series 'Vulnerabilities'. Be sure to check out the rest of the blog posts of the series!

 </body>

-The form will be submitted automatically using the POST method.
-It's better than using GET, but it doesn't solve the problem.
+The form is submitted automatically using the POST method.
+While this is slightly better than using GET, it does not solve the problem.

 #How to guard against it?